i-sachinkumar/Pets-App/README.md

 # Pets-App

 ## About the App
-### ◉ This app store information of Pets in local database.
+### ◉ This app stores information about Pets in a local database.
 ### ◉ Shows the current list of pets in your database using recycler view
-### ◉ Allow us to perform following operations in our database
+### ◉ Allow us to perform the following operations in our database
 #### .........
 Add a pet
 #### .........
 Edit a pet
 #### .........
 Delete a pet